Juma Mosque, Shamakhi: History

-The construction date of the mosque is dated from the governance period of Caliphate’s vicar in the Caucasus and Dagestan, Arabic commander Maslam ibn Abd-al Melik, brother of Umayyad caliph Valil I (705-715), by whom Shamakhi was chosen as the residence.
+The construction date of the Juma Mosque is dated from the governance period of Caliphate’s vicar in the Caucasus and Dagestan, Arabic commander Maslam ibn Abd-al Melik, brother of Umayyad caliph Valil I (705-715), by whom Shamakhi was chosen as the residence.
 In these years Arab governors, strengthening towers of this ancient city with the rich cultural heritage, began the construction of new structures in its territory.
 Arabs attached the great importance to Shamakhi, which is visible from the great architectural appearance of Juma Mosque.

 Reconstructions

 Considerable demolitions and damages of Juma Mosque during the battles and earthquakes were the reason of restorative reconstructions of the mosque’s building.
 According to information of Imadeddin Isfahani - a chronicler of Seljuq’s epoch, beginning from 1123, Shirvanshah rulers resorted to Seljuq’s sultan Mahmud (1118-1131), for defense from forays of Georgians.
 The chronicle says that “the assailants demolished the mosque, knocked down the minaret, plundered in the city” at that time in Shamakhi.

-The first construction of Juma Mosque was begun at the end of the 12th century and was related to the considerable damage of Juma Mosque's building suffered from partial forays and was conditioned by the strengthening of Shirvanshakh's power during the reign of the ruler Manuchehr III, by whom were built new constructions and strengthened the city walls.
+The first construction of Juma Mosque was begun at the end of the 12th century and was related to the considerable damage to Juma Mosque's building suffered from partial forays and was conditioned by the strengthening of Shirvanshakh's power during the reign of the ruler Manuchehr III, by whom were built new constructions and strengthened the city walls.
 Historian-archeologist Jiddi, relying on historical sources and books about construction reported about a sobriquet “The Great Khagan”, how Manuchehr II was called due his great merits.
 At that time, the eminent Persian poet Khaqani, native of Shamakhi, wrote that “the glory of his city overshadowed the glory of Bukhara”.
 Archeological excavations, held in 1970, in the territory of the mosque confirmed the considerable constructional and architectural changes, dated from that epoch.
 Considerable amount of madrasah, cell-huts and graves were found during the archeological excavations.

-The second construction of the mosque was made in the 17th century, during the reign of Safavid Dynasty.
+The second construction of the mosque was made in the 17th century, during the reign of the Safavid dynasty.
 Evliya Çelebi-Turkish scientist-traveler visiting Shamakhi in 1656, said that Juma Mosque is the largest religious construction of the city among others.
-In his work Evliya Chelebi reports about some structural changes of Juma Mosque during the Safavids’ epoch.
+In his work, Evliya Chelebi reports about some structural changes of Juma Mosque during the Safavids’ epoch.